Wislawa Szymborska: Poems New and Collected

 It sounds like a Polish joke: Did you hear about the Polish poet who won the Nobel prize?

+No joke.
 In 1996, Wislawa Szymborska (l923-2012) won the most money in the history of Nobel awards and the most money ever won by a poet: $1.2 million.
 You or I might have upgraded our real estate.
 She stayed in her small apartment — a fifth-floor walk-up.

 Her output was small, just 350 poems.
 Why so few?
 "I have a trash can in my home.”